ZegosofT/MPV/Readme.md

 ## 🛠 How to Install & Customize

 > **Read this before using the build.** Most of it works out of the box, but a few things
-> point to locations that only exist on the original author's PC.
+> point to locations that only exist on my PC.
 This section lists
 > everything you must set up or edit yourself.

 ### 1. Install mpv + this config